The Portsmouth Musical Festival is organised by a dedicated team of volunteers from Swanmore in the west to Emsworth in the east

 "But if we could find an odd place, or a suitable plot of ground I am sure that there would be enough builders, electricians, carpenters and needlewomen among our ram to undertake the job ourselves,"

-Another Project which Miss Greaves would like to accomplish is a finale to the festival, with all the competitors performing in a grand work under one conductor, so that the audience could grasp all that the festival had achieved.
+Another Project which Miss Greaves would like to accomplish is a finale to the festival, with all performing in a grand work under one conductor, so that the audience could grasp all that the festival had achieved.

 Turning to the organization of the festival, at which she is known as the "Skipper;" Miss Greaves said she almost had to develop a Jekyll and Hyde personality to deal with all the problems that arise.